KaiWhen/swe-interview-prep/system_design/fundamental_concepts/README.md

     - Directs traffic to the server with the fewest active connections.
 - **Consistent hashing**:
     - Routes requests based on criteria like IP address or URL, useful in maintaining user session consistency.

+### APIs

+- **REST API**:
+    - Allows stateless communication and resource manipulation using standard HTTP methods (GET, POST, PUT, DELETE).
+- **RPC (Remote Procedure Call)**:
+    - Streamlines back-end data exchanges using binary data for lightweight communication.
+- **SOAP (Simple Object Access Protocol)**:
+    - Uses xml format to ensure high security, suitable for transactions requiring strict compliance.
+- **GraphQL**:
+    - Allows clients to define precisely what data they need, optimizing flexibility and reducing data transfer.

+### Caching

+- Caching speed up data retrieval and is much faster than retrieving data from the database.
+- *CDNs (Content Delievery Network)* are ideal for serving static media, they cache data geographically closer to the user to reduce latency.

+#### Types of Caching

+- **In-memory cache**: Fast but increases memory usage per server.
+- **Distributed cache**: Shares cache across all servers, e.g., Memcached, Redis.
+- **Database cache**: Caches frequent queries or results.
+- **File system cache**: Uses CDNs to cache files geographically close to users.

+#### Caching Policies:

+- **FIFO**: Evicts the oldest data first.
+- **LRU**: Removes least recently accessed data.
+- **LFU**: Discards least frequently accessed data.

+#### Cache Invalidation Strategies:

+- Caching has challenges with maintaining data consistency and making sure the data is in sync with the source of truth.

+- **Write-Through**:
+    - Data is written to both cache and storage at the same time ensuring consistency but increasing write latency.
+- **Write-Around**:
+    - Data bypasses the cache and goes directly to the storage preventing cache flooding but potentially increasing read latency for new data.
+- **Write-Back**:
+    - Data is written to cache first and later to storage, offering low latency but risking data loss in case of system failures.

+### Database: SQL vs NoSQL

+#### SQL/Relational Databases

+- SQL/Relational databases are structured and handle complex queries and relationships among multiple tables using primary and foreign keys.
+- Difficult to scale horizontally.
+- *ACID Compliance*:
+    - **Atomicity**: Ensures that a transaction is fully completed or not at all.
+    - **Consistency**: Guarantees that a transaction takes a database from one valid state to another, enforcing all defined rules.
+    - **Isolation**: Keeps transactions separate so operations don't interfere with each other.
+    - **Durability**: Ensures that once a transaction is committed it remains permanent even in case of failure.
+- Examples: Amazon RDS, MySQL, PostgreSQL

+#### NoSQL/Non-relational Databases

+- NoSQL databases are designed for flexibility and have unstructured data.
+- They are good for horizontal scaling and large volumes of data.
+- Diverse data types: Supports documents, key-value pairs, and wide-column stores.

+### Database Sharding

+- Database sharding involves dividing a large database into smaller, more manageable pieces, known as shards, each hosted on separate servers.
+- Improves performance, availability, and scalability.

+### Database Replication

+- Database replication involves copying data from one database to one or more databases.
+This can safeguard against data loss during failures, improve data access speed for users in different geographical locations, and help scale applications by distributing the load.